JohnEarnest/Octo/docs/MetaProgramming.md

 :calc b { ( 2 * 3 ) + 5 }  # 11
 ```

 This may seem unfamiliar at first, but removes any ambiguity with respect to order of operations.
-With pratice, you may find yourself using far fewer "just in case" parentheses when using bitwise operators than in other languages.
+With practice, you may find yourself using far fewer "just in case" parentheses when using bitwise operators than in other languages.
 See the Octo manual for a complete listing of the unary and binary operators which are available.

 Finally, while it is an error to declare a `:const` constant twice, `:calc` constants may be redefined any number of times over the course of compiling a program, and can even redefine themselves.
 The following fragment: